MaderDash/arduino-discord-wiki/basicsOfProgramming.md

 to represent frequently used patterns of `1's and 0's` in your new 'program'.

-*Microcode* can be programmed using just front panel switches.
+*Machine code* can be programmed using just front panel switches.
 Nothing else!

 ![Altair 8800 from the Computer History Museum - Wikipedia](